sumcash-project/docs/app/assets/docs/011-developers.md

 const privateKey = new bitcore.PrivateKey(bn);
 const myAddress = privateKey.toAddress();

-console.log("This is my address: ", myAddress.toString()); // this is the address which will be spending coins, so you need testnet sumcoins sent here.
-Use faucet: https://sumcoinexplorer.net/faucet/
+console.log("This is my address: ", myAddress.toString()); // this is the address which will be spending coins, so you need testnet sumcashs sent here.
+Use faucet: https://sumcashexplorer.net/faucet/

 //
 // Assemble, sign and send a transaction